 Food, beverages, bathroom and extraordinary views from the VC.

 The tram is accessed 3.4 kilometers at 4.6% past the Visitor Center.
 The tram will take you to near the top of Mount Teide.
 If you wish to hike to the highest point in Spain, get those tickets well in advance of your trip - we were told two months at the information booth in October 2022 (Official Website).
 Because of an unseasonal rainstorm the tram was not running during our trip.

 The steepest five kilometers on this route begin just south of Vilaflor (highest village in Tenerife at 1,400 meters) at kilometer 23.7 (7.5%).
 We enter Teide National Park at kilometer 26, just north of Vilaflor.
 We are in an alpine setting for about 14 kilometers after leaving Vilaflor, before we rise above treeline for the remaining 14 kilometers at about kilometer 25.

 Mount Teide - the highest point in Spain at 3,718 meters (12,198’).

-Bike rentals on Tenerife and Grand Caneria (the two primary cycling islands) can be obtained via Free Motion which has Specialized, Cannondale and Pinarello rentals and is endorsed by our cycling friend Bo Jensen who has significant experience cycling the Canary Islands.
+Bike rentals on Tenerife can be obtained via: (a) Bike Point (five locations), and (b) Free Motion which has Specialized, Cannondale, and Pinarello rentals, and is endorsed by our cycling friend Bo Jensen, who has significant experience cycling the Canary Islands.